 The 20th century was noted for the emergence of two totalitarian political systems in the aftermath of World War I and the disolution of the three great European empires (Austria-Hungary, Germany, and Russia).
 They were normally depicted as left and right--the two extremnes of the political spectrum While there were significan differences between the two systems.
 In fact there were great imilarities, most notably the absence of the rule of law and importance, militarism, and the debegration of the individual.
 Power in both lay in the hands of an individual or elite which dictated to the general public.
 The end result ws mass muder on an unbelieveable scale.
 A notable concomatant was a steroile society without cultural achievement.
 A much more reasoned way of viewing the 20th century is a struggle between the totalitarians (both left and right) and the democracies.
 Britain'sPrimeminister Churchill was correct when he painted the struggle as repudition of Western Civilization and the imposition of a new Dark Age.

 There is a tendency in modern scholarship to view the Communist and Fascists totakitarians on the opposite ends of the political spectrum, left and right.
 In actuality there were great similarities between the two.
 And in fact there was a very strong strains of socialism among the Fascists.
 After all the NAZIs were national socialists.
 And Communist regimes have shown strong strains of nationalism.
 The simililarities betwen Fascists and Communists are too extensive ti be ignored.
 They include a rejection of basic civil rights such as free speech, freedimof rligion, and the right to assemble, democracy, and free elections.
 They reject an independent jusdiciary and a police force operating under legal constraints.
 Both Fascists and Communists created secret police forces to control the population as well as concentration camps and mass graves.
 State propaganda tended to teach hatred of other peoples not under their control.
 Leaders tled of peace, but plotted war.
 There were differences, but often more apparent than real.
 Communists regimes rejected private ownership while the Fascists did not although they were also critical of industrialists.
 But Fascist absolutism and control of the economy mean that that market capitalism was effectivly disabled.
+There were some differences such as the issue of natiinalism, but even here on close examinatiin, the differences are nitas significanr as they would appear.
+The ideology was often different, nut pracrucal policies a different matter.
 Communism was not as affected by anti-Semitism as the NAZIs, but it must be noted that at the time of his death, Stalin was planning a massive mational pogrom on Soviet Jews.
-In fact it is the Fascists and Communists are on the ame end of th political spectrum.
+The basic fact is that the Fascists and Communists are on birtially morror images, on the the same end of th political spectrum.
 It is liberal democracy that are on the opposite end.

 A necessary part of any totalitarian regime is a secret police force that has the authority to act outside of any legal contraints.
 They over see large scale killing and concentration camp systems.
 The various Soviet secret police forces (NKVD and KGB) and the NAZI Gestapo are the two most famous such forces, but there are quite a few other secret police forces operated by both authoritative and totalitarian regimes.
 In totalitarian systems, a foregihn intelligence organizatin is included within te structure of the secret police.
 In democraic systems there are also foreign inteligence operations, but the organization sructure is more varied.
 The difference between these units and those in totalitarian systems is that they are constrained by law.